-Road trips and traveling in general can be pretty stressful, but add in dogs and cats, and it can be a nightmare.
+Road trips and traveling, in general, can be pretty stressful, but add in adopted labrador dogs and cats, and it can be a nightmare.
 Our dogs were always very good in the car during these road trips.
 One dog slept in his car bed and another would sleep on the lap of whoever was closest.
 Hotel rooms were always a challenge though!
 Over the years I have traveled with 4 dogs, one bird, and a fish, so I have plenty of advice to give to help out any pet parents wishing to travel with their fur babies!
 All of our pets are adopted, especially our lab mix, and we know that they LOVE a good road trip…but we just have to be prepared!

 Travel Tips For Pet Owners

 BringFido.com is a GREAT resource for any pet parent.
 You can search for and even book hotels via the app or website.
 Every hotel also has their pet policies listed, as some hotels will only take small dogs and some have a limit of the amount of animals in the room.
 The website and app also has a searchable directory of restaurants, parks, beaches, and even dog events where your pooch is permitted.
 A Dog Owner’s guide and a toll-free number for any additional questions are also included for additional resources.

 Call your destination hotel/house to make sure that everything is arranged ahead of time.
 BringFido.com has most of the policies for hotels written down, but some hotels will require that pets never be left in the room solo.
 Some hotels also require pet deposits or that your animal be crated if left in the room.